 We have taken the amazing opportunity to chat with our local ground handler in the Himalayas, Dawa Geljen Sherpa and let us tell you, he’s one of the most inspiring and charming people you will ever meet.
 Having grown up in Nepal, a mostly mountainous country, he has always had a passion for trekking and exploring nature and has been a professional mountaineer and trekking leader for 35 years.

-In this interview, Dawa tells us more about his life in Nepal, the culture of the local people and the highlights of the Dream Challenges Mount Everest Base Camp Trek and Walk With Me in the Himalayas 2020.
+In this interview, Dawa tells us more about his life in Nepal, the culture of the local people and the highlights of our treks in the Nepalese Himalayas.